Adityaagulati/cyclistic_bike_share/README.md

 Excel and SQL has been used to do Data Processing and Data Manipulation.

 Tableau has been used to do Data Visualisation.

+##Dataset
+Using the 12 months of data of Cyclistic bike share app.
+The data was produced by the company and stored in an open data source website.
+Hence, data is publicly available and is reliable.